michigg/lama/README.md

     1. `python3 manage.py makemigrations account_helper`
     2. `python3 manage.py migrate`
     3. `python3 manage.py createsuperuser`
-7. `docker-compose logs -f lama` (Anzeige der server logs)
+7. `docker-compose logs -f lama` (Display server logs)

-Für die Verwaltung von LDAP wurde ein phpldapadmin gestartet.
-Dieses ist unter `ldap.localhost` erreichbar.
-Das voreingestellte Passwort lautet `secret`.

-LAMa ist unter `lama.localhost` erreichbar.

-Für das Frontendmanagement wird ein Traefik gestartet, der unter `traefik.localhost` erreichbar ist.

-Nach dem initialen Setup sind nur noch Schritte 3, 5 nötig.
+phpldapadmin was started to manage LDAP.
+This is available under `localhost:8080`.
+The default password is `secret`.

+LAMa can be reached under `localhost:8888`.

+After the initial setup only steps 3, 5 are necessary.

 ## Production Setup
 - TODO

-## Special thanks
-Ich möchte mich vor allem bei @cklug und @mhofmann bedanken für die Unterstützung bei diesem Projekt.